Enhancement of gaps in thin graphitic films for heterostructure formation: Introduction

 Atomically thick graphitic materials with honeycomb lattices and an inherent direct bandgap formed because of strong ionicity include boron nitride (BN) \cite{novoselov2005a} (band gap $\sim 5.6$eV \cite{song2010a}) and other materials can be grown in very similar hexagonal Wurtzite layers, such as InN (band gap 0.7-0.8eV) \cite{wu2002a}, InSb (0.2eV \cite{khan1968a}, possibly down to 45meV on certain substrates \cite{bedi1997a}), GaN ( 2.15eV \cite{petalas1995a}), and AlN (6.28eV \cite{litimein2002a}), again due to inherent ionicity.
 It has also been reported that small gaps due to local ionicity can be formed with a similar mechanism in graphene-gold-ruthenium systems \cite{enderlein2010a} and graphene-SiC systems (there is some debate about the latter \cite{zhou2007a,bostwick2007a}).
 Finally, the 2D layered materials MoSe$_2$ \cite{tongay2012a} and MoS$_2$ \cite{novoselov2005a} also have useful gaps and properties, although they are not considered here as the honeycomb like structure has three atoms per unit cell: two Se or S atoms for each Mo atom.

 Recently, I used a self-consistent mean-field theory to show that gaps in atomically thin materials with a honeycomb structure may be modified by introducing strong electron-phonon coupling through a highly polarizable superstrate \cite{hague2011b,hague2012a}.
 Similar interactions between graphitic monolayers and substrates form polaronic states and affect the overall electronic structure of the monolayers, as shown by quantum Monte Carlo simulations for highly doped thin graphitic films \cite{hague2012b}.
 Strong effective electron-electron interactions can be induced via coupling between the electrons in atomically thick monolayer and phonons in a highly polarizable substrate because of limited out of plane screening, similar to that seen for quasi-2D materials such as cuprates where the dimensionless electron-phonon coupling can be of order unity \cite{alexandrov2002a}.
-Strong interactions have been experimentally demonstrated between carbon nanotubes and a SiO$_2$ substrate \cite{steiner2009a}, and are necessary to account for the lower mobilities of graphene on SiO$_2$ \cite{fratini2008a}.
-Dimensionless electron-phonon couplings of up to $\lambda=1$ have been reported in graphene on SiC and other substrates from angle resolved photoemission spectroscopy studies (see Fig. 3 of Ref. \onlinecite{siegel2012a} and references therein), including a measured $\lambda=0.45$ in KC$_8$ \cite{gruneis2009a}.
+Dimensionless electron-phonon couplings of up to $\lambda=1$ have been reported in systems of graphene on various substrates from angle resolved photoemission spectroscopy studies (see Fig. 3 of Ref. \onlinecite{siegel2012a} and references therein\footnote{There are two electron-phonon couplings in graphene, one between electrons in the plane and phonons in the plane, and another between electrons in the plane and phonons in the substrate.
+Coupling between electrons and in-plane phonons vanishes at half filling, as is the case for graphene on metals where weak coupling is expected with the substrate, whereas the electron-phonon interaction measured for graphene on SiC has no significant doping dependence, indicative that the coupling is with the substrate.
+In most cases, the coupling measured with ARPES is several times higher than would be expected if there were no coupling to the substrate.}), and large couplings are found in intercalated graphite compounds, including a measured $\lambda=0.45$ in KC$_8$ \cite{gruneis2009a}.
 Since the experimental trend in graphene has been to keep the electron-phonon coupling as small as possible so that record mobilities can be obtained in graphene sheets, a coordinated effort in the other direction could in principle lead to very large couplings that cause novel features in the band structure.